Cysharp/MagicOnion/README.md

 # Clients

 ## Support for Unity client
-MagicOnion supports Unity version, which is available for `.NET 4.x` runtime and C# 7.3 or later.
-(Unity 2018.3+)
+MagicOnion supports Unity version, which is available for `.NET 4.x` runtime and Unity 2018.4.13f1+ or latest.
+(C# 7.3)

 Using MagicOnion with Unity client requires the following four things: